ARMmbed/mbed-client/Howto.md

 Apart from this, there are multiple APIs which provides getter and remove functions for Resource/ResourceInstances present in M2MResource/M2MResourceInstance class, check the API documentation for their required usage.

+## API documentation

+You can generate Doxygen API documentation for these APIs from a doxy file which is present in the `doxygen` folder .
+You need to run `doxygen` command from the `doxygen/` folder and it will generate a `docs` folder at API source directory root level where you can find the detailed documentation for each API.